 Let’s face it, Personal Development or investment in Mental Health can be hard to explain sometimes.
 It can be viewed as a ‘luxury’… the last thing that somebody can justify spending money on.
 It’s not tangible.
 If there’s a water leak in your home, you call the plumber and it’s fixed.
 It’s understandable and you see the immediate results.
 You can tell people about it and they ‘get it’.

-If a person is having personal challenges they may initially hope that they (the challenges) will ‘go away’ or ‘time will heal’ whatever it is.
+If a person is having personal challenges they may initially hope that the challenges will ‘go away’ or ‘time will heal’ whatever it is.
 They can believe they haven’t got the time, the space, or the resources to do anything about them.
 However, if the challenges continue and are not looked at, before the person knows it, they’re in a continuous downward spiral, not knowing which way is up.
 It could be repeat patterns of behavior, a series of relationship breakdowns, problems at work, feeling ‘out of sorts’ and not knowing why, sadness, feeling lost, at a cross-roads and not know which way to turn….and…and…and…

 That’s when investment in yourself is needed.
 Personal Development can be a rewarding and life changing experience.
 As I have mentioned elsewhere on this website, investment in yourself is a serious business.
 It’s about making fundamental changes in the way you think, feel, behave and live your life.
 Also, how you relate to others and the world.